Bell006/Listinha/README.md

 # Listinha

 Welcome to **Listinha**!
-This application was developed to enhance your shopping experience by allowing you to create, manage, and store your grocery lists in a practical and efficient manner.
+This application was developed to enhance your shopping experience by allowing you to create, manage, and store your grocery lists.

 ## Content